 Maybe as a child, you play one game of soccer in a school setting and are absolutely abysmal at it.
 You miss every single pass and fail at every opportunity to shoot.
 Your entire team jeers and the next time a game of soccer comes up, you get picked last.

-Someone with a fixed mindset is likely to believe that they’re bad at playing sports (soccer in particular) and that they’re always going to be bad at playing sports.
+Someone with a fixed mindset is likely to believe that they’re bad at playing sports and that they will always be bad at playing sports.

 Reflect on Failure